 - North America is consolidated in a regional GBS site.
 In Europe, we leverage a BPO, but ownership is centralized under GBS leadership.
 In Latin America, it’s a combination based on region.
-In Asia Pacific and Australia/NZ, it is a combination based on country.
+In the Asia Pacific and Australia/NZ, it is a combination based on country.

 - Regional centers for back office processes like Master Data, Credit, and Cash Posting.
 Localized centers for front office processes like Collections and Disputes.

 - Although our Collection function is currently outsourced, we are looking at automation and robotics across all of AR which may impact the Collections process and reduce the outsourced scope in time.

 - The combination is based on a variety of factors.

 - Long-term strategy to be evaluated.

 As companies have transitioned to Shared Services the processes that were the closest to the customer were always the last ones to be included.
 That reality exists today, with an ongoing shift taking place toward Shared Services for both the Credit function and the Collections process.
 This transition appears to be occurring more quickly for the credit evaluation process than it is for the process of collecting past-due accounts.

 What does the organizational structure look like for your company’s Collections process?
 If your process is decentralized, do you expect greater centralization or a move toward Shared Services during the next 3 to 5 years?

 Who are your peers and how are you collaborating with them?